jeyakeerthanan/Krish-Trainning/CCH_Missing-Number/src/main/resources/README.md

-Find the missing number in the given sequence. the sequence will be unsorted, but when it sorted, it will follow a (n+1) pattern.
+Find the missing number in the given sequence.
+The sequence will be unsorted, but when it sorted, it will follow a (n+1) pattern.

 validations: